AcademySoftwareFoundation/openfx/Documentation/sources/Guide/ofxExample2_Invert.rst

 :c:macro:`kOfxImageComponentRGB` Each pixel has three samples, corresponding to Red, Green and Blue.
 Packed as RGB.

-:c:macro:`kOfxImageComponentAlpha` Each pixel has one sample, generally interpretted as an Alpha value.
+:c:macro:`kOfxImageComponentAlpha` Each pixel has one sample, generally interpreted as an Alpha value.

 .. note::